Last Updated on October 26, 2023 by Sorin Petroj

 Players continuously move through active and passive training modes.
 In this practice mode, you feed a variation of these key aspects to yourself.
 You can do the same with table tennis robots.
 Also, you can adjust up to 70 different variations in a drill.

-On top of that, when you add variations on your own shots, it will make your opponent adjust instead of you having to adapt.
+On top of that, adding variations on your shots will make your opponent adjust instead of you having to adapt.

 3. Counting all the hits

 You can keep track of your loss and success when facing an opponent.
 It is easy to keep track of how many shots you were down by each round.
-But, when you are playing against a robot, you won’t get any feedback.
+But you won’t get any feedback when you are playing against a robot.

 So, you have to start counting your shots.
 Start doing drills with 20 shots and see if you can hit 15 out of 20 shots.
 Suppose you can manage to hit all 20 shots consistently, then up your game by increasing ball speed and spin.
 If you only hit less than 10 shots, you should focus on shot consistency by adjusting the variations.